image-et-son/p600fw/index.md

 # Downloads and useful ressources

 Dear Prophet-600 user, on this page you find the latest Prophet-600 GliGli based firmware, user manuals and supportive materials.
-To sign up for regulator updates and new and for further reading see  [Imogen's Prophet-600 blog](https://prophet600revisited.blogspot.com/).
+To sign up for regular updates and news and for further reading see  [Imogen's Prophet-600 blog](https://prophet600revisited.blogspot.com/).

 ***Note: this is the Teensy++ based firmware upgrade - this software does not work without this modification.***